 Once you try this lime pickle, you won’t go back to shop bought!

-It goes fantastically well with homemade naan bread, pappadams, samosas and as a side to many curries.
+This lime pickle goes fantastically well with homemade naan bread, pappadams, samosas, rice and as a side to many curries.

 Lime pickle is served at almost every Indian restaurant and would be greatly missed if it weren’t!